Get into the Halloween Spirit!

 4. Visiting Universal Studios' Halloween Horror Nights

-My wife and I have attended this every year for the past 5 years.
+My wife and I have attended this nearly every year for the past 6 years.
+COVID messed up our streak!
 It's a pretty intense event that's not for the faint of heart!
 The park is open as normal during the day, but it closes right around sunset.
 They have a special waiting area set aside for Halloween Horror Nights ticket holders, where you wait until the park is cleared out.
 When you're able to re-enter, the park is littered with "scare zones" that are sometimes unavoidable (again, not for the faint of heart), as well as some incredible haunted houses.

 The scare zones get pretty creative and they're always themed really well.
 One of the creepiest scare zones was "The Purge".
 The scare actors had the creepy masks on, and snuck up on park guests with weapons, and some even charged at guests, darting in another direction at the last second.
 They've also done 1950's Vampires, creepy dolls, zombies, and Dead Man's Wharf.
 As for the haunted houses, some of my favorites have been Stranger Things, Krampus, Universal Monsters, and Tomb of the Ancients.
 It's so much fun to see the level of creativity and detail that goes into these experiences.
 Walt Disney World's Magic Kingdom also hosts Mickey's Not-So-Scary Halloween Party.
 It's obviously geared towards families with children, however, adults can enjoy it just as much as children.
 It's the one time of year the Disney allows costumes in the park, and even adults can participate in the generous trick-or-treating stations!
 It's also nice because a limited number of tickets are sold for each night's party, so the park is never crowded, lines are never long, and you get to experience different things that are not available during normal park hours.
 I highly recommend attending this party, whether you're traveling with kids or not!

 This was just a short dive into my usual month of October.
 Sure, I'm doing some magic and mentalism along the way too, but my main agenda is focused on how to scare those neighborhood kids!
-You'd better believe that I'm happy all month long, simply because Halloween is on its way!
+You'd better believe that I'm happy all month long, simply because Halloween is on its way, and I get to eat as much candy as I want!